Kite fishing

-Kite fishing, a fishing technique.
+Kite fishing is a fishing technique.
 It involves a kite from which a drop line hangs, attached to a lure or bait.
 The kite is flown over the surface of a body of water, and the bait floats near the waterline until taken by a fish.
 The kite then drops immediately, signaling to the fisherman that the bait has been taken, and the fish can then be hauled in.
 Kites can provide boatless fishermen access to waters that would otherwise be available only to boats.
 Similarly, for boat owners, kites provide a way to fish in areas where it is not safe to navigate - such as shallows or coral reef.